xapple/sifes/sphinx/index.md

 This project is a python pipeline handling the analysis -- from start to finish -- of 16S rRNA microbial amplicon sequencing data.

-This source code is propriety of Lucas Sinclair <lucas@envonautics.com>, co-founder of Envonautics Ltd. (https://www.envonautics.com)
+This source code is propriety of Lucas Sinclair <lucas.sinclair@me.com>

 ## Introduction